Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 <h5>Content</h5>
 <ul>
-  <li>The definition of Art in the homepage: http://www.visual-arts-cork.com/drawing.htm</li>
+  <li>The description of the cities were taking from: www.google.com
-  <li>The Monet text in gallery section was taken from: https://www.brainyquote.com/authors/claude-monet-quotes</li>
 </ul>

 <h5>Media</h5>